Legislature(2025 - 2026)BELTZ 105 (TSBldg)

 in the Division of Employment and Training Services, which

 includes unemployment insurance and job centers.
-That's where we
+That's where

-see the most delays.
+the department sees the most delays.

 2:02:38 PM